 In general, a water leak is easier to solve than the previous topics that we have covered, if you act immediately and effectively.

-If you find salty water, we know that it is coming from the exterior and it is very important to find the entry point(s).
-They are usually water taps (located in the bathroom, kitchen, and in the cooling engine area generally), the speaker on the engine shaft or sail drive joint, or finally a deep crack due to a crash (if this is the case, its very likely that you could’ve detected that something was wrong before the water leakage).
+When you detect salty water onboard, it’s crucial to pinpoint its source.
+Common entry points include water taps (often found in the bathroom, kitchen, or near the cooling engine), the speaker on the engine shaft or sail drive joint, or potentially a significant crack from a collision.
+If this is the case, its very likely that you could’ve detected that something was wrong before the water leakage.

 Cracks, the next level of disaster

 When we have a crack, things get more complicated.
-If you put pressure with a pillow and your feet, it will help us reduce the water flow and will buy us some spare time to think.
+If you apply pressure with a pillow and your feet, it will help us reduce the water flow and will buy you some spare time to think.

 The single most important thing when this happens is that the water outflow, is bigger than the water inflow.
 For this to happen, we should try to eliminate or at least reduce the water stream (use cloth, pillows, a sail tied by the exterior of the helmet or with the use of a special glue) and evacuate as much water as possible (with the water pump, releasing the refrigeration water tube after closing the water pipe, or with ice cubes).